Mattis44/FastCalendar/readme.md

 ```

 ### Data state management
-Fast Calendar provides `loading`, `error`, and `refresh` properties to manage the state of your events data.
+Fast React Calendar provides `loading`, `error`, and `refresh` properties to manage the state of your events data.
 You can use these properties to show loading indicators, handle errors, or refresh the event list.

-If you want to let Fast Calandar handle states for you, you can pass them from `dataState` prop:
+If you want to let Fast React Calendar handle states for you, you can pass them from `dataState` prop:

 ```javascript
 <FastCalendar